 algorithm property

-A hash object SHALL contain a property named algorithm whose value is a string specifying the name of the hash function used to compute the hash value (§3.18.2).
+A hash object MAY contain a property named algorithm whose value is a string specifying the name of the hash function used to compute the hash value (§3.18.2).
+If algorithm is absent, it SHALL default to the property name of this hash object within its containing file.hashes property (§3.17.10).
 If the hash function is one whose name appears in the IANA registry of hash function textual names [IANA-HASH], algorithm SHALL contain the name specified in the registry (for example, "sha-256" rather than "sha256"); otherwise, algorithm MAY contain any suitable name, but it SHALL NOT contain any name defined in the IANA registry.

 SARIF consumers SHALL treat algorithm as case-insensitive (even when comparing to hash function names in the IANA registry).